BerhardPaw/BeatBuddyBass/README.md

 			"jsonPath"	: "../examples/jsonFiles"
 		}
 ```

 The "inputPath" holds the full midi input files.
-Open these files in a sequencer to see the sections are indicated using midi markers.
+Open one or more of these files in a sequencer to see the sections are indicated using midi markers.

 The "outputPath" holds the BeatBuddy midi output files that can be used with the BBManager.

 The "jsonPath" holds the intermediate JSON files used to generate the midi.

 Usage